-Contents of the lecture cover the entire machine learning and data mining process with topics on supervised and unsupervised learning and empirical evaluation.
-Covered learning methods range from classical approaches like decision trees, support vector machines and neural networks to selected approaches from current research.
-Learning problems considered include feature vector-based learning and text mining.
+The content of the lecture encompasses the entire machine learning and data mining process.
+It covers topics on supervised and unsupervised learning techniques, as well as empirical evaluation.
+Various learning methods are explored, ranging from classical approaches like decision trees, support vector machines, and neural networks to more recent advancements such as graph neural networks.